nthitz/node-resize-image-server/README.md

 is 200x800, and you want to resize to 100x100, the image would first be resized to 100x400, and then the height would be cropped down to 100.

+## Require
+Requires imagemagick CLI tools to be installed.

 ## Example
 ```js
 http://localhost:3000/?w=800&h=600&u=http://upload.wikimedia.org/wikipedia/commons/0/0c/GoldenGateBridge-001.jpg